 If I asked you what there was to do in Austria in winter, what would be the first thing that came to mind?
 For most people, it would probably be skiing or snowboarding in the snowy Alps.
 And don’t get me wrong, Austria does have many fantastic ski resorts and slopes for skiers of all levels.
 But what about for people who don’t ski?
 Or for those who only want to make skiing a part of their trip?
 Is Austria a good all-around winter destination?

-I headed out to the beautiful Tirol region where I quickly realised that there are loads of different things to do in Austria during winter other than just skiing.
-Here’s my list of the 10 best things to do in Austria in winter.
+I headed out to the beautiful Tirol region where I quickly realised that there is plenty to do other than just skiing.
+Here’s my list of the the best things to do in Austria in winter.